fprasx/unlocked/mdbook/src/code/reclaim/push_pop.md

 result of a swap, we are the only thread who will retire it.
-The thing is, if we also retire the `WriteDescriptor`, a thread who is already accessing the `Descriptor` could make a _new_ load to the just retired `WriteDescriptor`, violating the safety contract of `reitre_in`, and causing UB.
+The thing is, if we also retire the `WriteDescriptor`, a thread who is already accessing the `Descriptor` could make a _new_ load to the just retired `WriteDescriptor`, violating the safety contract of `retire_in`, and causing UB.

 ## The problem in picture form